 There was a former member of Congress, a Democrat, who was running for governor of Ohio during the Civil War.

-This man was speaking out against Lincoln, speaking out against the cause of the North, and defending and supporting the South.
+This man was speaking out against Lincoln, speaking out against the cause of the North and defending and supporting the South.

-Lincoln sent back then the equivalent of the National Guard, he sent the militia and literally kidnapped this guy in the middle of his campaign for governor of Ohio and shipped him down to Jefferson Davis in the South.
+He sent the militia and literally kidnapped this guy in the middle of his campaign for governor of Ohio and shipped him down to Jefferson Davis in the South, calling him an agitator.

 Well, Jefferson Davis didn't want this guy.